eyeonus/TradeDangerous-listener/README_Server.md

 - Supervisor signals all workers
 - Processes are joined cleanly
 - Forced terminate/kill only if required

+If `pid_file` is configured, you may also stop the supervisor by signalling the saved parent PID.

 Do not kill the process abruptly unless necessary.